drpepper/red-dash/README.md

     lein ring server

-To make an uberjar for easy deployment, run
+To make an uberjar for easy deployment, run:

     lein ring uberjar

+To run it with recent Java versions that don't bundle java.xml, use:

     java --add-modules java.xml.bind -jar target/red-dash-0.1.0-SNAPSHOT-standalone.jar